Smallhold

 Smallhold is an American specialty mushroom company based in Brooklyn, New York.
-Founded in 2017 by Adam DeMartino and Andrew Carter, Smallhold currently operates indoor mushroom farms in New York City, Austin, and Los Angeles.
+Founded in 2017 by Andrew Carter, Smallhold currently operates indoor mushroom farms in New York City, Austin, and Los Angeles.
 Smallhold produces yellow oyster, blue oyster, lion's mane, maitake, shiitake, and trumpet mushrooms, along with selling kits for customers to cultivate mushrooms at home.
+In 2023, Smallhold began to produce and sell mushroom pesto.
+On February 18, 2024, Smallhold filed for Chapter 11 bankruptcy.
+The company emerged from bankruptcy in September 2024.